lunianfu1986/unbannow/content/posts/step-by-step-guide-to-switching-your-steam-region-to-china-–-just-follow-the-instructions-updated-with-the-latest-method-for-2026.md

 Then proceed to payment, select **Alipay** as your payment method, and once the purchase goes through successfully, your Steam store region will be switched back to the China region.

-One important thing to keep in mind: after a successful payment, **do not casually refund this game**, or your Steam account may easily get **flagged with a red mark** by Steam.
+One important thing to keep in mind: after a successful payment, **do not casually refund this game**, or your Steam account may easily get **flagged with a red mark** by Steam